joellacerda/joellacerda/README.md

 ### <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width='20px' height='20px'> About Me

 My passion for learning new languages and my love for technology have resulted in my ever-increasing interest in learning to code.
-My goals include working with web development and/or mobile development, with a focus on Swift.
+My goals include working with mobile development, with a focus on Swift.
 Outside of the digital world (but not always), my hobbies include reading novels and fiction, listening to music, and playing games with my friends.

 ##